 Our user study is the first step toward testing machine learning-based CL models in the realm of HRI.
-We hope that these results can help machine learning and HRI researchers design CL models while considering the perceptions of human users that might interact with these systems over a long period of time.
+We hope that these results can help machine learning and HRI researchers design CL models while considering the perceptions of human users who might interact with these systems over a long period of time.
 Particularly, researchers need to focus on improving the performance of the CL models when learning from human users, which might also improve users' perceptions of trust, competence, and usability of the continual learning robots.
+One potential direction could be to integrate CL models with human-centered AI methods, such as interpretability, and fairness, to reduce labeling ambiguities and errors caused by robots' users, which could improve the robots' performance and users' perceptions of the robots.
+For example, adding simple feedback, such as the number of times an object has been taught and a baseline number of images required to teach an ML model for acceptable performance, could help improve users' perception of their teaching and expectations about the robot.